 Foliar application of phosphate gives an ‘energy boost’ to the crop

-This foliar application of phosphate gives an ‘energy boost’ to the crop, stimulating the growth of roots and consequently shoots.
-Not only does this give an immediate benefit by way of recovery/repair, but it also builds in resilience, enabling the crop to overcome further potential stress points such as drought during the spring and summer months.
+A foliar application of phosphate gives an ‘energy boost’ to the crop, stimulating the growth of roots and consequently shoots.
+Not only does this give an immediate benefit by way of recovery/repair, it builds in resilience, enabling the crop to overcome further potential stress points such as drought during the spring and summer months.

 Secondly, it is important to consider the soil nutrient supply and how this needs to be managed.
 Such an injection of growth through the foliar phosphate application will of course create further demands on the soil nutrient supply to satisfy this new growth.
 There is the potential that the cold wet soils have a very limited pool of available phosphate that will be quickly exhausted.
 Therefore to ensure the new growth momentum continues, supply some fresh soil-applied phosphate such as a YaraMila grade.